 Food will be available for purchase in the cafeteria.
 Sodexo has partnered up with Caribbean Corner, Downers Grove

-See an expose of Raquel Black, Owner and alumni of College of DuPage as she tells her story about how she started in the Culinary Program at College of DuPage.
+Learn more about Raquel Black, owner and alumna of College of DuPage as she tells her story about how she started in the Culinary Arts program at College of DuPage.